The prevalence of antimicrobial-producing Gram-positive bacteria in human gut: a preliminary study

 Abstract

-Background: Human gut microbiome is an excellent source for searching novel antimicrobials which is currently in need due to the raise of drug resistance bacteria.
-Many Gram-positive bacteria isolated from human gut have been reported to produce antimicrobial compounds but still only few studies investigating the prevalence of these bacteria in human gut.
+Background: Human gut microbiome is an excellent source for searching novel antimicrobials which is currently in need due to the rise of drug-resistance bacteria.
+Many Gram-positive bacteria isolated from human gut have been reported to produce antimicrobial compounds but still only a few studies investigate the prevalence of these bacteria in human gut.

 Results: Here, we reported that antimicrobial-producing Gram-positive bacteria can be found in the stool samples of 6 out of 19 participants.
 By screening against Staphylococcus aureus USA300 and Pseudomonas aeruginosa PAO1, some isolates exhibited a different inhibition activity compared to the previously reported antimicrobial compounds.

-Conclusion: Our findings showed that some strains isolated from human gut exhibits a novel antimicrobial activity which implies that there could still be novel antimicrobial compounds in human gut produced by Gram-positive bacteria.
+Conclusion: Our findings showed that some strains isolated from human gut exhibit novel antimicrobial activity which implies that there could still be novel antimicrobial compounds in human gut produced by Gram-positive bacteria.

 Keywords: Antimicrobial-producing bacteria; Gram-positive bacteria; Gut microbiota; Microorganism

-Human gut microbiome, due to its complexity, its pivotal contribution on human physiology and development [1-3], and its unravelled mystery, is becoming a hot spot for researcher to mine the resource for solving problems that human is facing.
-Particular problem that is arising is the need of novel antimicrobial to cope with the drug resistance bacteria, which become a major threat.
-Human gut microbiome can be an excellent source for researcher to search for novel antimicrobial compounds as it also plays a crucial role in protection against pathogen invasion [4,5], particularly in gastrointestinal tract [6-8].
+Human gut microbiome, due to its complexity, its pivotal contribution to human physiology and development [1-3], and its unravelled mystery, is becoming a hotspot for researchers to mine resources for solving problems that human is facing.
+Particular problem that is arising is the need of novel antimicrobial to cope with the drug-resistance bacteria, which become a major threat.
+The human gut microbiome can be an excellent source for researchers to identify novel antimicrobial compounds as it also plays a crucial role in protection against pathogen invasion [4,5], particularly in gastrointestinal tract [6-8].

-There are many Gram-positive bacteria isolated from human gut have been reported to produce antimicrobial compounds, namely Bacillus, Ruminococcus, Enterococcus, Lactobacillus, etc [9].
-However, there is still few studies investigating the prevalence of antimicrobial-producing Gram-positive bacteria in human gut.
-In this study we investigated the prevalence of these bacteria and identified them using 16S rRNA.
+Many Gram-positive bacteria isolated from the human gut have been reported to produce antimicrobial compounds, namely Bacillus, Ruminococcus, Enterococcus, Lactobacillus, etc. [9].
+However, there are still few studies investigating the prevalence of antimicrobial-producing Gram-positive bacteria in human gut.
+In this study, we investigated the prevalence of these bacteria and identified them using 16S rRNA.

 Screening for Antimicrobial Activity

 The obtained stool samples were diluted and spread on modified SK medium with lower sodium azide (0.25%) [10].
-After incubation at 37°C for 48 h, the obtained colonies were randomly picked and cultured in TSB medium in 96-well plates at 37°C for 24 hr.
-The supernatants were then harvested, and we used 100 µl of the supernatant to be mixed with 100 µl of freshly inoculated TSB medium at OD600 0.01 with Staphylococcus aureus USA300 or Pseudomonas aeruginosa PAO1 that has been grown as a preculture one day before.
-The mixture was carried out in a 96-well plate and incubated for 24 h at 37°C. OD600 of each mixture were then measured to observe the growth of S. aureus USA300 or P. aeruginosa PAO1.
+After incubation at 37°C for 48 h, the obtained colonies were randomly picked and cultured in TSB medium in 96-well plates at 37°C for 24 h.
+The supernatants were harvested, and 100 µL of each was mixed with 100 µL of freshly inoculated TSB medium (OD600 = 0.01) containing Staphylococcus aureus USA300 or Pseudomonas aeruginosa PAO1, which had been grown as precultures the previous day.
+The mixtures were incubated in 96-well plates for 24 h at 37 °C. OD600 of each mixture was then measured to observe the growth of S. aureus USA300 or P. aeruginosa PAO1.

 Bacterial Isolates Identification

-The isolates that showed an inhibition toward S. aureus USA300 or P. aeruginosa PAO1 were identified using 16s rRNA genes using 27F and 1392R primers [11-13].
-The corresponding sequences were then analysed using blastn (NCBI).
+The isolates that showed inhibition against S. aureus USA300 or P. aeruginosa PAO1 were identified by sequencing the 16S rRNA gene using primers 27F and 1392R [11-13].
+The corresponding sequences were then analysed using BLASTN (NCBI).

 We have examined the stool samples collected from 19 participants by performing the screening of the antimicrobial activity of the grown isolates in modified SK agar medium.
-The SK agar medium was purposedly formulated as a staphylococci selective medium.
+The SK agar medium was purposely formulated as a staphylococcal selective medium.
 We lowered the sodium azide concentration and successfully used it to grow Gram-positive bacteria on the agar.
-We picked 100 colonies of each participant carried out the screening (Fig. 1A).
-We observed there were 23 isolates that showed the growth inhibition activity against S. aureus USA300 and only 16 of them showed the growth inhibition activity towards P. aeruginosa PAO1 as well.
+We picked 100 colonies from each participant and carried out the screening (Fig. 1A).
+We observed there were 23 isolates that showed the growth inhibition activity against S. aureus USA300 and only 13 of them showed the growth inhibition activity towards P. aeruginosa PAO1 as well.
 We did not find any isolate that showed growth inhibition activity towards P. aeruginosa PAO1 only (Table 1).

 Out of the 19 participants, only 6 of them had bacteria that produced antimicrobial substances, and these bacteria were isolated from those individuals.
 This means that less than half of the participants were colonized by antimicrobial-producing Gram-positive bacteria, as shown in Figure 1B.
-Among 6 of the antimicrobial-producing Gram-positive bacteria-harboring participants, only 5 of them were colonized by isolates that shown growth inhibition activity towards P. aeruginosa PAO1 (26%).
-The species identification of the 23 isolates exhibited that the positively shown antimicrobial activity are from genera that have been previously reported to produce certain antibacterial compound, namely Streptococcus, Bacillus, Corynebacterium, Enterococcus, and Weissella (Table 1).
+Among 6 of the antimicrobial-producing Gram-positive bacteria-harboring participants, only 5 of them were colonized by isolates that showed growth inhibition activity towards P. aeruginosa PAO1 (26%).
+Species identification of the 23 isolates revealed that those showing antimicrobial activity belonged to genera previously reported to produce antibacterial compounds, including Streptococcus, Bacillus, Corynebacterium, Enterococcus, and Weissella (Table 1).

 Figures & Tables

-The fact that there are bacteria that are able to produce antimicrobial compound as a gut commensal support the findings that one of the main functions of the good bacteria as a part of the gut microbiome is to prevent the pathogenic bacteria to colonize the human gut and control their population [14-16].
-With the antimicrobial compound produced, these bacteria play a key role in maintaining the gut microbiome stability, resistance, and resilience against the pathogenic bacteria invasion.
-This implies that these bacteria crucially participate in keeping the gut health [17-19].
+The fact that there are bacteria that are able to produce antimicrobial compounds as a gut commensal supports the findings that one of the main functions of commensal bacteria in the gut microbiome is to prevent the pathogenic bacteria to colonize the human gut and control their population [14-16].
+With the antimicrobial compounds produced, these bacteria play a key role in maintaining the gut microbiome stability, resistance, and resilience against the pathogenic bacteria invasion.
+This implies that these bacteria crucially participate in maintaining gut health [17-19].

-The discovery of isolates with unique inhibition activity, unlike known antimicrobial compounds such as viridin, corynecin, weissellicin, and enterocin, suggests that there are still many undiscovered and unstudied antimicrobial compounds.
+The discovery of isolates with inhibition activity distinct from known antimicrobial compounds such as viridin, corynecin, weissellicin, and enterocin suggests the presence of yet undiscovered and uncharacterized antimicrobial compounds.
 This opens up the possibility for researchers to uncover new antimicrobial substances from human gut commensal bacteria and develop novel therapeutic approaches for infections by utilizing these bacteria as probiotics.

 Author Contributions